Alfie Scopp

 Alfred Scopp (15 September 1919 – 24 July 2021) was a Canadian actor who worked mostly in television series, including as a voice actor.
 He also worked in theatre, radio, and films.
 He was part of the voice cast for the 1964 Christmas special Rudolph the Red-Nosed Reindeer.
-Scopp was the longest-lived and one of the last surviving cast members of the special.
+Scopp was one of the longest-lived cast members of the special.

 Life and career

 Scopp was born on 15 September 1919 in London, England, to a Russian-Jewish father and an English mother.
 As a child, he and his family emigrated to Montreal, Canada.
 During World War II, he was part of the Royal Canadian Air Force in Newfoundland.
 It was during this time that he began a career in radio, working for the local station CBG (AM).
 In theatre, he worked in different Toronto productions, as well as working for National Film Board of Canada.
 He attended Lorne Greene Academy of Radio Arts after the war, along with Leslie Nielsen, Gordie Tapp and Fred Davis.

 He provided the voice of Socrates the Strawman in the 1960s animated television series Tales of the Wizard of Oz (1961) as well as the TV film Return to Oz (1964).
 He played the character role of bookseller Avram in the 1971 film Fiddler on the Roof, which won three Academy Awards and was nominated in seven more categories in 1972.

 Scopp died in Toronto on 24 July 2021, at the age of 101.